MetPX/sarracenia/doc/design/subscriber.rst

 Introduction
 ------------

-This is an introduction to obtaining data from MetPX-Sarracenia data pumps.
-For detailed reference material, please consult the traditional sr_subscribe(1) man page.

 A Sarracenia data pump is a web server with a notification system for subscribers to know, quickly, when new data has arrived.
 To find out what data is available on a pump, just view the tree with a web browser.
-For small immediate needs one can download data using the browser itself, but that is not really the intended use.
+For small immediate needs one can download data using the browser itself, or any standard downloader such as wget, but that is not really the intended use.

-In general, one configures sr_subscribe, the sarracenia downloader, to automatically download the data you want, to a directory where other software can process it.
+In general, one configures sr_subscribe to automatically download the data you want, to a directory where other software can process it.
+Please note that the tool is entirely command line driven (there is no GUI) and that, while written to be compatible with other environments, the focus is on Linux usage in programmatic settings.

 While Sarracenia can work with any web tree, or any URL that sources want to post, there is a conventional layout.